-Residents focus specifically on spiritual living and progress through early recovery at their own pace in tight-knit recovery atmosphere.
+Residents focus specifically on spiritual living and progress through early recovery in the safety of a structured environment.
+Individual weekly counseling sessions are conducted by a NC Certified Substance Abuse Counselor.
 We will explore in detail why “faith without works is dead” and how recovery strategies that fail to properly balance action with theory contribute to chronic relapse.
-Phase was designed as an alternative to recovery models which emphasize isolation from society and practice separation from the twelve step recovery community.
+Phase was designed as an alternative to one dimensional approaches which focus solely on religion and practice separation from the twelve step recovery community.

-An additional group of men have received scholarships for February in memory of Blaine Taylor, thank you Drew and Nola Taylor for your generosity.
+An additional group of men have received scholarships for March in memory of Blaine Taylor, thank you Drew and Nola Taylor for your generosity.